V-Dickerson/CSCE412Project3/README.md

 In order to rebuild the Doxygen documentation, type `doxygen Doxyfile` in the root directory.

 The relevant files will be generated in a file named `html/`.

+However, all documentation will be deployed to `412-project-3.vanessacodes.com` by default on commits to main, through GitHub Actions.